 3. If I am assigned to a Major which I do not like, what can I do?

 Even if you are not assigned to your first choice, you can still acquire the knowledge that you are interested in through various means.

 The Major programmes of the Faculty of Arts are interrelated.
 Chinese Language and Literature, English Language and Literature, Creative and Professional Writing and Translation are all related to languages.
 Humanities and Religion, Philosophy and Ethics are related to cultural studies and philosophy.
 Creative and Professional Writing and Humanities are both offered by the Department of Humanities and Creative Writing.

 Students majoring in Chinese Language and Literature, English Language and Literature, or Religion, Philosophy and Ethics may pursue a Double Major.
 You can declare Double Major at the end of Year 3, provided that you have taken sufficient credits and have confidence in fulfilling the Double Major requirements in Year 4.

 To obtain knowledge of different disciplines, you may also pursue a Minor or take courses offered by the Major you like using you Free Elective units.

 4. If I have difficulties in choosing a Major, who can help me and give me advice?

 If you need additional information and advice concerning the choice of courses, the selection of Majors, or other academic matters, you should consult the Faculty Academic Advisors.
 You can make an appointment at the Dean’s Office (email : email@example.com or tel: 3411 5860) to meet one of the Faculty Academic Advisors.

-You may also seek advice from the Faculty Mentors or senior fellow students.
+You may also seek advice from senior fellow students.